Sustainable Finance Disclosure Regulation

 Summary

 Harrison Street Advisors, LLC (the “Firm”) considers the principal adverse impacts of its investment decisions on sustainability factors.
-The present statement is the consolidated principal adverse sustainability impact statement of the Firm for the purposes of regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability‐related disclosures in the financial services sector.
+The present statement is the consolidated principal adverse sustainability impact statement of the Firm for the purposes of regulation (EU) 2021/1255 of the European Parliament and of the Council of 21 April 2021 on sustainability‐related disclosures in the financial services sector.

-Description of principal adverse sustainability impacts
+Description of principal adverse impacts on sustainability factors

 Indicators applicable to investments in real estate assets

-Energy efficiencyExposure to energy-inefficient real estate assetsShare of investments in energy-inefficient real estate assets<25%<25%We measure efficient assets as follows, those that have LED lighting, energy efficient appliances, and meet Green Building standards.
-Based on our methodology and number of properties evaluated in a given year, we consider less than 25% of assets under our control are candidates for energy efficiency upgradesDo annual reviews of properties for efficiency upgrades
+Energy efficiency | Exposure to energy-inefficient real estate assets | Share of investments in energy-inefficient real estate assets | <25% | <25% | The Firm measures efficient assets as follows, those that have LED lighting, energy efficient appliances, and meet Green Building standards.
+Based on the Firm’s methodology and number of properties evaluated in a given year, it considers less than 25% of assets under its control are candidates for energy efficiency upgrades | Do annual reviews of properties for efficiency upgrades |

 Other indicators for principal adverse impact

-This statement does not take into account principal adverse impacts on sustainability factors associated with Harrison Street Core Property Fund B S.C.S., SICAV-RAIF, which are reported at https://lis-aifm.com/esg (.)
+This statement does not take into account principal adverse impacts on sustainability factors associated with Harrison Street Core Property Fund B S.C.S., SICAV-RAIF, which are reported at https://www.fundrock-lis.com/esg/.

-The policy applies across corporate and investment operations and provides a framework for ESG integration.
-The Firm’s approach is defined in two parts, Corporate Operations and Investment Operations.
+The Policy provides a framework for ESG integration in two parts, Corporate Operations and Investment Operations.
 Within Investment Operations, each investment vehicle follows this framework to define a specific approach to ESG integration that aligns with the investment strategy, control, asset class, investment time horizon, and portfolio construction.
-Execution of the policy resides across the Firm’s various departments.
-ESG is integrated throughout the Firm.
-The overall initiative is overseen by the Firm’s Chief Impact Officer and the Sustainability Leadership Team.
-The team leaders report activities and progress toward meeting ESG objectives quarterly to Harrison Street’s Executive Committee and the Firm at large.

 Sustainability metrics are integrated into due diligence processes, and evaluation criteria include alignment with the Firm governance and ethics standards, presence of certifications, and opportunity for increased efficiency in the future.
 Internal due diligence policies, procedures, and checklists are defined for specific asset classes and investment vehicles.
 ESG risks and opportunities are captured in the initial investment underwriting process, the Investment Committee presentation, and during the due diligence period.